 Their offer is somewhat unique.
 First, there is a pre-sale list, which means people cannot sign up for coaching whenever they feel like it.
 They must do so during a specific period twice a year.

-The coaching package costs $299 monthly for 12 months, but people who sign up for the pre-sale list get a chance to enroll for $1999 ($199 per month), which is a 45 percent discount.
+The coaching package costs $299 monthly for 12 months, but people who sign up for the pre-sale list can enroll for $1999 ($199 per month), a 45 percent discount.

 2. Ripped Body